aspnetzero/documents/docs/en/Developing-Step-By-Step-Core-Creating-Running-Project.md

 <img src="images/default-dashboard-5.png" alt="Dashboard" class="img-thumbnail" />

 Logout from the application for now.
 We will make our application **single-tenant** (we will convert it to multi-tenant later).
-So, we open PhoneBookDemoConsts class in the Acme.PhoneBookDemo.Core project and disable multi-tenancy as shown below:
+So, we open **PhoneBookDemoConsts** class in the **.Core.Shared** project and disable multi-tenancy as shown below:

 ```csharp
 public class PhoneBookDemoConsts